karriekk/micb-305-Team-5-/README.md

 #### Aim 4

 ## Weekly Meeting Agenda
-You can access all of our weekly meeting agendas [here](https://github.com/karriekk/micb-305-Team-5-/tree/main/meeting_agenda).
+You can access all of our weekly meeting agendas [here](https://github.com/karriekk/micb-305-Team-5-/tree/main/meeting_agenda), or use the hyperlinks below to access one specific file.

 #### April